- Research at Western

 - Career Interruption application form (DOCX, 442.25 KB) (opens in a new window)

 Career Interruption awards are open year round for option 2 requests.
-All other career interruptions will be considered in the 2022 round which closes on 6 August 2021.
+All other career interruptions for 2022 are now closed.

 Equitable Assessment Measures